rozlynboutin/microbiome_helper/16S-tutorial.md

     echo "pick_otus:threads 4" >> clustering_params.txt
     echo "pick_otus:sortmerna_coverage 0.8" >> clustering_params.txt

 We will be using the sortmerna_sumaclust method of OTU picking and subsampling 10% of failed reads for de novo clustering.
 Lowering the "-s" parameter's value will greatly affect running speed.
 Also, we are actually retaining singletons (i.e. OTUs identified by 1 read), which we will then remove in the next step.
 Note that "$PWD" is just a variable that contains your current directory.
+This command takes ~7.8 hours on 4 CPUs.

     pick_open_reference_otus.py -i $PWD/combined_fasta/combined_seqs.fna -o $PWD/clustering/ -p $PWD/clustering_params.txt -m sortmerna_sumaclust -s 0.1 -v --min_otu_size 1